Legal education in the United States: Legal education in the North American colonies and the United States

 It was seen over the years that the apprenticeship program was not adequate for producing lawyers capable of serving their clients.
 The apprenticeship programs often employed the trainee with menial tasks, and while they were well trained in the day-to-day operations of a law office, they were generally unprepared practitioners or legal reasoners.
 The establishment of formal faculties of law in U.S. universities did not occur until the latter part of the 18th century.
 The first law degree granted by a U.S. university was a Bachelor of Law in 1793 by the College of William & Mary, which was abbreviated L.B.; Harvard University was the first university to use the LL.B. abbreviation in the United States.

-The first university law programs in the United States, such as that of the University of Maryland established in 1812, included much theoretical and philosophical study, including works such as the Bible, Cicero, Seneca, Aristotle, Adam Smith, Montesquieu and Grotius.
+The first university law programs in the United States included much theoretical and philosophical study, including works such as the Bible, Cicero, Seneca, Aristotle, Adam Smith, Montesquieu and Grotius.
 It has been said that the early university law schools of the early 19th century seemed to be preparing students for careers as statesmen rather than as lawyers.
 At the LL.B. programs in the early 1900s at Stanford University and Yale continued to include "cultural study," which consisted of courses in languages, mathematics and economics.

 In the 1850s there were many proprietary schools which originated from a practitioner taking on multiple apprentices and establishing a school and which provided a practical legal education, as opposed to the one offered in the universities which offered an education in the theory, history and philosophy of law.
 The universities assumed that the acquisition of skills would happen in practice, while the proprietary schools concentrated on the practical skills during education.

 In part to compete with the small professional law schools, there began a great change in U.S. university legal education.
 For a short time beginning in 1826 Yale began to offer a complete "practitioners' course" which lasted two years and included practical courses, such as pleading drafting.
 U.S. Supreme Court justice Joseph Story started the spirit of change in legal education at Harvard when, as a lecturer there in the early 19th century, he advocated a more "scientific study" of the law.